 - Life sciences interns: Applications to host life sciences interns starting spring 2022 will open in winter 2021.

 Join our distribution list, and we’ll notify you with upcoming programming!

 - Have an established office in San Diego County

 - Have fewer than 100 employees*

 - Commit to a minimum of two interns for a 240 hour internship each

-- Submit an internship project description that outlines a meaningful work experience for students
+- Apply for interns, submitting an internship project description that outlines a meaningful work experience for students